USAJOBS/help-center/how-to/application/index.md

 6. During the final step, you will be asked  to certify that your application is true, complete, and made in good faith.
 If you answer YES, check the box and select **Continue to Agency Site**.
 Select **Previous** if you would like to go back to review or edit your information.

-Once you select Continue to Agency Site, you will be sent to the agency application system where additional steps may be required.
+Once you select **Continue to Agency Site**, you will be sent to the agency application system where additional steps may be required.